helgatheviking/Radio-Buttons-for-Taxonomies/readme.md

 # Radio Buttons for Taxonomies #
 **Contributors:** helgatheviking
 **Donate link:** https://inspirepay.com/pay/helgatheviking ‎
-**Tags:** taxonomy, admin, interface, ui, post, radio
+**Tags:** taxonomy, admin, interface, ui, post, radio, terms, metabox
 **Requires at least:** 3.8
 **Tested up to:** 4.2
-**Stable tag:** 1.7.4
+**Stable tag: 1.7.5
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

 ## Description ##

-This plugin lets you switch any taxonomy to a radio-button style metabox, so users can Replace the default taxonomy boxes with a custom metabox that uses radio buttons... effectively limiting each post to a single term in that taxonomy.
+Replace the default taxonomy boxes with a custom metabox that uses radio buttons... effectively limiting each post to a single term in that taxonomy.

 A plugin options page allows the user can select which taxonomies she'd like to switch to using the custom radio-button style metabox.